How To Get Key Marketing Metrics from Your CRM System

 Funnel metrics are particularly helpful when working with sales organizations as you can use them to identify inefficiencies in the sales process or leverage the information to identify how to best support the sales team with programs that drive high velocity.

-Resources: Check out this Webinar Align Sales and Marketing with Funnel Metrics for a view into Full Circle’s and the Funnelholic’s ideas about how funnel metrics can bridge sales and marketing and improve efficiencies.
+Resources: Check out this Webinar: Align Sales and Marketing with Funnel Metrics to see how funnel metrics can bridge sales and marketing and improve efficiencies.

 Resource: For more information on setting a marketing metric baseline see my post Get a Baseline on Your Marketing Metrics.